raquelj6437/independant-study/entries/week-one.md

-# Independent Study Week One Intro/Plan
+# Independent Study Week One: Intro/Plan
 My name is Raquel Joseph.
 I am embarking in a 9-week independant study.
 This is week one's entry.

 #### Choosing a Topic